ringecosystem/collaboration/grant/README.md

 # 👋Introduction

-To fund the development of projects and applications that contribute to the Darwinia/Crab ecosystem and promote overall network growth, we encourage passionate teams to build innovative, interconnected projects on Darwinia/Crab and reward use cases with application scenarios.
-For more information about the Darwinia Network and Crab Network, please visit the [Darwinia website](https://darwinia.network/) and [Crab website](https://crab.network/#/).
+To fund the development of projects and applications that contribute to the Darwinia ecosystem and promote overall network growth, we encourage passionate teams to build innovative cross-chain projects on [Darwinia Msgport](https://docs.darwinia.network/msgport-fa89f501ea1747e285b6169697e2ff77) and [Darwinia EVM+](https://docs.darwinia.network/evm-df814f681ec248438cb762df8aaddbd6).

 ## Guidelines

 Anyone is welcome to apply for a grant.
-Projects funded through our programs are broad in scope, but our focus lies on strong **technical projects** that add value to the ecosystem.
+Projects funded through our programs are broad in scope, but our focus lies on projects that add value to the ecosystem.

 Generally, projects must fulfill the following requirements: